Listen to the audio version of this article.

 - West Virginia

-Several Healthcare Insurance Providers include Free GED Testing for their members.
+Several Healthcare Insurance Providers include a free GED test for their members.

 WellCare (which operates under a different name in each State), for example, offers a GED/High School Equivalency Benefit Program.

-This program offers free GED testing to its eligible Medicaid members.
+This program offers the free GED test to its eligible Medicaid members.
 Through this program, WellCare covers the cost of the four required exams.

 To be eligible for a voucher for the GED exam, students must score a minimum overall average standard score in the “Green Zone” on the GED Ready Test.